ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Magnesium Glycinate

-Magnesium glycinate delivers over 80% absorption with excellent tolerability, versus approximately 4% for magnesium oxide — the most common cheap filler form.
+Magnesium glycinate is better absorbed and better tolerated than magnesium oxide — the most common cheap filler form.

 Magnesium Glycinate vs Magnesium Oxide